Survey: 55% Of FDNY Members Don't Want To Take COVID-19 Vaccine

 Anthony Almojera, the vice president of Uniformed EMS Officers Union Local 3621, which hasn’t done an official survey, believes most of his members will get the vaccine.

 “The trepidation is in the efficacy of it, the logistics of it, is there any side effects of it,” Anthony Almojera said.
-“The worry and the feedback I keep getting is the worry that it was rushed and my answer to them is it had to be rushed, we’re in a pandemic, right?”
+“The feeling and the feedback I keep getting is the worry that it was rushed and my answer to them is, yeah, it had to be rushed.
+We’re in a pandemic, right?”

 Dr. Bruce Y. Lee of the CUNY Graduate School of Public Health agrees more data needs to be released.
 He said of the latest press release from Pfizer:

-“That really focused on the measured efficacy and didn’t indicate a significant side effect rate, but we also have to keep in mind that’s from the first few months of the trial,” Lee said.
+“That really focused on the measured efficacy and didn’t indicate a significant side effect rate, but we also have to keep in mind that that was from the first few months of the trial,” Lee said.

 Rozner did reach out to the FDNY for comment and was waiting to hear back.